achernev/k8s-talk/README.md

 ## Getting EasyRSA

-This directory holds the PKI used for certifying the various servers used in this project.
+The `easyrsa` directory is there to house a PKI used for certifying the various servers used in this project.

 You must first install or download the EasyRSA package.
 On macOS with Homebrew you can do so with the following
 commands: